matthewsides/Mathematics/README.md

 // store the shaoe cords twice in the same variable.

-// Use pythagoras therom a2 + b2 = c2 on the pre stored cord values that when connected form either a square or rectangle.
+// Use pythagoras theorem a2 + b2 = c2 on the pre stored cord values that when connected form either a square or rectangle.

 // Once the value has been doubled, added and squared by itself square root the value